Guavus/hydrator-plugins/core-plugins/docs/Validator-transform.md

 Use Case
 --------

 The transform is used when you need to validate records.
-For example, you may want to validate records as being valid maxLength, maxValue, minLength and minValue if they are not valid.
+For example, you may want to validate records as being valid maxLength, maxValue, minLength and minValue.

 For example, you may want to validate records in your dataset based on a rule that the `fname` column in the dataset must contain strings of length less than or equal to 3.
 For such case, you can use Validator and configure this accelerator with a rule that evaluates the `fname` column using the maxLength function.
 If the `fname` column contains a string of size greater than 3 for a data record, the specific record is dropped from the output dataset.
 The following sample pipeline configuration illustrates this example.